AdobeDocs/pass.en/help/authentication/kickstart/technical-paper.md

 ## About TV Everywhere {#about-tv-everywhere}

-Today’s television viewers expect seamless access to Pay TV content anytime, anywhere.
+Today's television viewers expect seamless access to Pay TV content anytime, anywhere.
 With the rise of Internet-connected devices, audiences are consuming content across an expanding range of platforms, including:

 * Laptops
 * Tablets